 He took out his business card and presented it to me, from it I learned that he and his friends had a band, and they played music in London pubs, bars and night clubs.
 I was pleasantly surprised, when he invited me to their gig that evening in London, I secretly wished I wore something a bit nicer, a cute dress maybe?

 We met again in winter.
-I completely forgot about Declan and The Band, but an invite for the upcoming gig popped up on my news feed.
+I completely forgot about Dan and his band, but an invite for the upcoming gig popped up on my news feed.
 I sent him a private message, saying that I might show up, but wasn’t sure, as I thought I’d bring a date to that.
 You can see how smart I always was.
 I showed up alone that night, paid a fiver on the door, in an old traditional pub somewhere in Camden.
 I thought I’d listen to one song and go back home, to Wimbledon, where I was living again after a year in Norwich.

-I sat down at a dark wooden table in the middle of the pub, there was lots of free space, I think I arrived on time.
+After I sat down at a dark wooden table in the middle of the pub, I saw there was lots of free space, I think I arrived on time.
 There were dimmed green lanterns on the wall, and a chalkboard above the bar, with all the drinks listed on it.
 While I was contemplating whether I should get a drink, or pretend that I forgot something and leave at once, I noticed him.
 I think we saw each other at the same time, but he walked up to me first, looking happily surprised.
 I tried to remember what he looked like, and if that was in fact him, as he was moving towards me.
 An awkward kiss on the cheek and a warm hug, awkward on my side, of course.
 I had no idea how to behave with a total stranger that I met six months ago.
 Why was I here?
 Maybe because I was stood up a few hours before that?
 “Fair play”, my flatmate would say.

 We started chatting, I gave in and ordered myself an Aspall’s.
 He introduced me to all the band members.
 The gig started three minutes later and I loved everything the guys played that evening.
-By the end of it, I didn’t feel alone, I knew everyone, including a couple of girls, that Declan also introduced me to.
+By the end of it, I didn’t feel alone, I knew everyone, including a couple of girls, that Dan also introduced me to.
 One of them seemed to talk to him a bit more than others.
-I felt weird because I didn’t like it and so I took another sip of my cider, nervously looking around.
+I felt weird because I didn’t like it (jealousy?) and so I took another sip of my cider, nervously looking around.

 It was about two in the morning when we arrived, and twenty minutes later, the second girl decided to go home.
 I thought to myself “what the heck, I’m staying”, and actually stayed.
-We kept talking, watching Declan’s favourite music videos on YouTube, I asked for a glass of water.
+We kept talking, watching Dan’s favourite music videos on YouTube, I asked for a glass of water.